What is IRS Notice CP2000?

 In Conclusion

 Keep in mind that CP2000 mismatch notices are produced by computers and are sometimes incorrect.
-Therefore, carefully review the CP2000 and double check your tax returns.
+Therefore, carefully review the CP2000 and double check your tax returns, inclcuding the taxpayer identification number on the forms.
 Verify whether or not a W-2 or 1099 was left off the return.
 If you are are missing hard copies of 1099’s or W-2’s, obtain copies of your IRS Wage and Income transcripts.
 You can get transcripts online, or ask your CPA to obtain your transcripts for you.
 Then, compare the transcripts to the returns as filed, as well as to the CP2000.

 We have successfully represented taxpayers on numerous occasions where income was left off a return for legitimate reasons.
 In such situations, a carefully worded and compelling response to the CP2000 should be drafted and sent to the IRS, along with documentation as proof.

-If that does not work, the next step is IRS Appeals, where many tax issues get favorably resolved in the end.
-Fear not, check out our Guide to IRS Appeals for additional details about that helpful process.
+If the IRS disagrees, the next step is IRS Appeals, where many tax issues get favorably resolved in the end.
+Fear not, check out our Guide to IRS Appeals for additional details about the appeals process.

 You are welcome to contact our CPA office to request assistance with your tax and accounting matters.
 We can be reached by telephone at 678-235-5460 (Atlanta) or 773-828-0551 (Chicago).
 To reach us online, contact us here.